 Ever since I started re-watching the show this week, I haven’t been able to tear my eyes away from Jackie’s stylish ensembles.
 Every insanely high-waisted flare jean, gaudy gold hoop jewelry set, and floral peasant/crop top mix she’s worn in the first season has looked, against all odds, perfect.
 Even her funny Jackie T-shirt makes me want to go out and buy my own.

 And now that I’m obsessed, I’m determined to take you all down with me.
-Keep reading for five ways you can take on ’70s chic in 2017!
+Keep reading for five pieces you need to create Jackie Burkhart outfits right now.

 (Side note: Though I reckon Jackie wouldn’t be opposed to spending all of her daddy’s allowance money on clothes at the mall, all items here are $100 or less–because college ain’t cheap, y’all.)

-Step #1: Acquire a bad and boujee silk scarf.
+Outfit Step #1: Acquire a bad and boujee silk scarf

 One of the ways that Jackie was able to stand out from her slightly less affluent classmates was by wrapping a square silk scarf or paisley neckerchief around her thin, aristocratic neck.
 It looked hella classy and was very Jackie O.-inspired.